 The human mind is complex; Research/Experimental Psychology helps map out the many intricacies better.
 This field of study involves research and application of scientific methods for discovering how the human brain works as it relates to post-traumatic stress disorders and treatment of mental illness.
 This subfield of Psychology requires critical thinking skills and communication competence as they advocate for research.
 To become a fully-fledged research psychologist, you need to earn a doctoral degree, complete post-doctoral placement, and apply for licensure.
 The Bureau of Labor Statistics predicts a 19% job growth for this field.

-Forensic psychology work requires an eagerness and awareness of social and cultural issues, high observational and communication skills, genuine passion for resolving crime, adaptability, composure, and patience.
+Forensic psychology work requires eagerness and awareness of social and cultural issues, high observational and communication skills, genuine passion for resolving crime, adaptability, composure, and patience.
 Forensic psychologists work with detectives, lawyers, and other professionals to, among other things, evaluate the mental state of a crime suspect for testimony in a court of law.
 Forensic psychologists hold a Ph.D. or PsyD degree and have obtained licensure.
 They work in law firms, forensic hospitals, correctional facilities, law enforcement agencies, and judicial courts.

 Health psychology, sometimes called medical psychology, involves the study of behavioral and psychological progressions in health, sickness, and healthcare along with the social factors affecting them.
-Health psychology aims for health education and prevention of physical and psychological illness.
+Health psychology aims for health education and prevention of physical and psychological illnesses.
 Health psychologists who hold appropriate training are given prescribing powers in some states.
 They work in health care clinics, hospitals, universities, or private corporations and specialize in women’s health, pain management, oncology, and smoking cessation, among others.

 Industrial-organizational psychologists enhance the quality of the work environment of and increase productivity within, an organization.
 They utilize psychological principles and research methods to resolve issues to ensure that everyone in it is in a healthy working and social condition.
 Specific work includes counseling employees or members of the organization, rehashing company policies, and creating new work processes.
 Some professionals team up with the human resource department, while others are specially hired.
 They work in construction sites, factories, or multi-million-dollar corporations.
 Industrial and organizational psychologists are holders of a master’s degree.